eth2data/eth2data.github.io/README.md

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-We are particularly interested in
+We are particularly interested in:
 1. replicating the analysis with Lighthouse API data
 2. calculating the delta between the slashable offences enforced, and those committed